cortesi/musq/README.md

 enum Foo {One, Two}
 ```

-Maps to underlying string: "One", "Two".
+Enum stored as a string: "One", "Two".

 </td>